GOOD FIRST MOTORCYCLES

-Replacing the Savage 650 in the Suzuki line is the Boulevard S40.
-The S40 (40 cubic inches, get it?) is a cruiser style machine built around Suzuki's vertical, single cylinder, 652cc motor.
+Suzuki's Boulevard S40 (40 cubic inches, get it?) is a cruiser style machine built around Suzuki's vertical, single cylinder, 652cc motor.
 (Thank goodness for electric starting!)
 Fuel is delivered by a carburetor, while the ignition is electronic.
 The seat height is 27.6", ground clearance is 5.3" and the curb weight is 381 pounds.
 Fuel capacity is 2.8 gallons and the mileage rating is 63 MPG.
 Like the discontinued Savage, final drive is by belt.
 The S40 is a good looking bike with improved ergonomics and is undoubtedly fun to ride.

 The late, lamented Kawasaki W650 was a different kind of retro bike, a standard easy to mistake for a late 1960's Triumph Bonneville.
 Kawasaki claimed that the W650 was inspired by their own 1960's vintage W1 twin (itself a knockoff of a pre-unit construction BSA 650), but anyone who has seen a W1 knows the W650 looks nothing like that and very much like the vastly more popular Bonneville.
 The tank, tank badges, rubber knee pads, rubber fork gaiters, cases, exhaust system, seat, fenders, headlight and paint job all reek of Triumph influence.
 This is not bad thing, as the 1968-1970 Triumph Bonnevilles are widely regarded as some of the most beautiful motorcycles ever built.
 Whatever its heritage, the W650 was a versatile all-around motorcycle and one of my personal favorites.